 When it comes to boosting enrollment, educational institutions can help their cause by appealing to the widest possible student base.
-This is especially true of underserved potential students, including people with disabilities.
+This is especially true of undeserved potential students, including people with disabilities.
 To appeal to this group, schools need to make sure that their online resources, as well as their physical facilities, are accessible to students with disabilities.
 Make those enrollments surge by adhering to WCAG 2.0 guidelines.

 A study by the National Center for Education Statistics found that 11% of U.S. undergraduates are classified as having a disability.
 Data from the U.S. Bureau of Labor Statistics reveals just 16.4% of students with disabilities have a bachelor’s disagree, significantly below the 34.6% of students without disabilities who have completed their schooling and obtained such a degree.